Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

 \subsection{Numerical study objectives}

 The primary goal of this study is twofold- to test the performance of the state estimation methods discussed in Section \ref{s:state_estimation} and to investigate the performance of moving sensors under various scenarios.
 In particular, we are interested in knowing the answers to the following questions: \begin{itemize} \item \textit{Q1:} How does the number of fixed sensors on the highway impact the performance of the various estimation methods?
 Which method has the best estimation performance across different numbers of fixed segments? \item \textit{Q2:} How does the state estimation performance of various methods vary with moving sensors?
-What is the impact of different frequencies of change in measurement positions on the estimation performance? \item \textit{Q3:} Does the positional configuration of moving sensors impact state estimation performance? \item \textit{Q4:} Which state estimation method is more robust to sensor noise?
-Do moving sensors impact estimation performance under different levels of measurement noise? \end{itemize} Following is a description of the highway structure used for this study.
+What is the impact of different frequencies of change in measurement positions on the estimation performance? \item \textit{Q3:} Does the positional configuration of moving sensors impact state estimation performance? \item \textit{Q4:} Which state estimation method is more robust to {measurement errors}?
+Do moving sensors impact estimation performance with different levels of {data quality due to factors such as sensor noise and CV penetration rate}? \end{itemize} Following is a description of the highway structure used for this study.